Jones270405/Week_1/README.md

-# Week_1
+# Week_2
-A simple implementation of Chatbot using NLP
+A simple implementation of Chatbot using NLP with crearion of python function and checking the chatbot.